 There’s nothing wrong with looking for efficiency.
 We understand better than most what it’s like trying to build a business from scratch - any opportunity to save yourself time is a godsend.

-If a member of your team is regularly late or off sick, then take the time to talk to them and find out what’s happening in their lives - again, you’ll be surprised at how often the problem is within your power to solve.
+If a team member is regularly late or off sick, then take the time to talk to them and find out what’s happening in their lives - again, you’ll be surprised at how often the problem is within your power to solve.
 Even if it’s not, just having that conversation will make your employee feel more valued by you and the company.

 “Sickness absence can be complex, variable and unpredictable, and a business should not wait for an employee to hit a particular 'trigger point' on the Bradford scale before intervening.
 By doing so, they run the risk of failing to identify early on when that person needs help, which can then escalate into a long-term sickness situation.”
 Charlotte Philip, Human Resources Consultant